daksh3333/Neuro-Stress-Monitor/README.md

 ## Development Timeline
 ### November 14
-- **Daksh, and Hasan**
+- **Daksh and Hasan**
   - Started laying the groundwork for the project
 ### November 15
 - **Hasan**
   - Implemented barebones feature of the youtube selenium script to autoskip videos (Next step is to implement exg pill data for the skipping
 - **Daksh**
-  - Set up the elctron app by creating the renderer files: index(html/js), preload.js, styles.css.
+  - Set up the electron app by creating the renderer files: index(html/js), preload.js, styles.css.
 Also updated the package.json file and cleaned up other files
   - Dealt with troubleshooting and refinements, fixed GPU crashes through disabling GPU rendering.
 Debugged other issues so that the window would open properly.
 Resolved through developing a gitignore file.
   - Tested window using mock data, used to test real-time visualization of the app.
 Refined the chart code for better visuals.
   - Improved other aspects of the project like helping with the arduino data processing, communicating aspects with teamates, cleaned and set up README.md with better setup instructions, and developed how to prompt notifications.
 - **Avery**
   - Connected BioAmp EXG Pill to Arduino to begin gathering brainwave signals.
 Wrote required code in Arduino IDE to begin the aquisition of data from the EXG Pill.
   - Used byb spike recorder to test methods of recording signals to detect focus/stress.
-Decided on using the EXG as an EEG by connecting it to the forhead, targeting the frontal lobe.
+Decided on using the EXG as an EEG by connecting it to the forehead, targeting the frontal lobe.
 ECG data was simple to work with but not necessarily indicitave of focus/stress.
   - Began serial plotting raw EEG data in Arduino IDE to visualize and confirm accuracy.
   - Wrote code to transfer raw EEG data to python stress_monitor.py using pyserial module.
 ## November 16